 During the next three to six months, our primary objective is to complete our assessment of the opportunities for the property located in San Juanico, Baja California, Mexico, and complete development of our website.
 During the next six to twelve months, we hope to raise additional funds so that we can expand our product offerings and begin generating revenues.
 We believe that we will need to spend approximately \$5,000 to complete the development of website.
 In order to market and promote our services and develop our property in San Juanico, Baja California, Mexico, we will need to raise additional capital.
-Our failure to market and promote our services will hinder our ability to increase the size of our operations and generate revenues.
+Our failure to market and promote our services will hinder our ability to increase the sixe of our operations and generate revenues.
 If we are not able to generate additional revenues that cover our estimated operating costs, our business may ultimately fail.

-We had cash of \$94,550 as of March 31, 2008.
+We had cash of \$85,142 as of June 30, 2008.
 In the opinion of management, available funds will satisfy our working capital requirements for the next twelve months.
 Our forecast for the period for which our financial resources will be adequate to support our operations involves risks and uncertainties and actual results could fail as a result of a number of factors.
 In the event that we experience a shortfall in our capital, we intend to pursue capital through public or private financing as well as borrowings and other sources, such as our officers, director and principal shareholders.
 We cannot guaranty that additional funding will be available on favorable terms, if at all.
-If adequate funds are not available, we hope that our officers, director and principal shareholders will contribute funds to pay for our expenses to achieve our objectives over the next twelve months.
-However, our officers, director and principal shareholders are not committed to contribute funds to pay for our expenses.